fourkitchens/sous-drupal-project/README.md

 5. `composer install`
 6. `composer run-script post-create-project-cmd` (Requires composer to be installed locally. i.e. outside lando)

+## Contribute to recipes

+1. Follow the steps above, and choose `[0] Default Sous (media and content types only)` option when presented with the recipe dialogue in the setup script
+2. Composer require the recipe using --prefer-source.
+Optionally specify a branch.
+3. The recipe will be added to the /recipes directory.
+Make changes there and push to your branch.
+4. Make desired changes to sous and export config.
+Compare the config in the /config/default directory to the config in the recipe.
+You may be able to replace the config in the recipe, or you may need to apply config actions.
+5. Test your recipe by running "ddev install-recipe [recipe-name]" or "lando install-recipe [recipe-name]"

+[TODO] Add more information on updating recipe config and config actions.

+## Current recipes in Sous

+[TODO] Add recipes here.

 To install recipes, use the `lando install-recipe` command.
 Eg. For the paragraphs version of Sous, run:

 ```